 - A brief description of the review process, which should include consultation with faculty and staff who are responsible for the program; consultation with students; consultation with the faculty; and formal review and approval of the Self-Study by the curriculum, program, and/or executive committee.

-Review committees are empowered to conduct additional inquiries to allow better understanding of the materials.
-If the review committee identifies issues requiring the immediate attention of the Associate Dean or other administrators, the committee should contact the Associate Dean.
+Review committees are charged by the Dean and Academic Associate Deans to conduct the review; review committees are empowered to conduct additional inquiries to allow better understanding of the materials.
+If the review committee identifies issues requiring the immediate attention of the Associate Dean or other L&S administrators, the committee should contact the Associate Dean.

 The committee produces a brief memorandum evaluating the programs and their effectiveness in promoting student learning.
 Committees may comment on recommendations proposed in the Self-Study, and they are expected to offer additional evaluative commentary, advice, insights, and recommendations.
 (APIR also provides a template for review committee reports.)

-Prior to APC discussion, program faculty are afforded an opportunity to review the committee’s memorandum and correct factual errors.
+Prior to discussion with the GFEC and APC, program faculty are afforded an opportunity to review the committee’s memorandum and correct any factual errors contained in it.